Python NumPy absolute()

 7. Get the Absolute Values on Graphical Representation

-By using the matplotlib.pyplot, we can represent the absolute values in a graphical representation.
+By using the matplotlib.pyplot, you can represent the absolute values in a graphical representation.

 import numpy as np